Last updated on May 6th, 2022 at 06:31 am

 One of the best things about this is that it gives the utmost protection to the rider.
 It serves as a barrier layer that can absorb impact when you crash or fall off your bike.

-This makes an expensive helmet totally worth it compared to a budget helmet because they are a quality helmet, which is just what you need for mountain bikes.
+This makes an expensive mtb helmet totally worth it compared to a budget mountain bike helmet because they are a quality mountain bike helmet, which is just what you need for mountain bikes.

-Premium bike helmets also mean that you have a helmet that properly fits your head.
+Premium bike helmets also mean that you have a mountain bike helmet that properly fits your head.
 These are made with precision shapes and dedicated fit depending on your chosen size.

-You are also assured that you won’t look like wearing a motorcycle helmet if you have a full-face version because of its subtle differences.
+You are also assured that you won’t look like wearing a motorcycle helmet if you have a full-face version of mountain bike helmets because of its subtle differences.
+The best mountain bike helmets are those that are both functional and aesthetic.

-This means that they don’t easily get damaged or scratched.
+This means that a mountain bike helmet doesn’t easily get damaged or scratched.
 Which then means you don’t have to replace them every once in a while.

-It might cost you a lot of money at first.
-But you’ll eventually save more in the long run because you don’t have to buy another one after just a month of using it.
+A mountain bike helmet might cost you a lot of money at first.
+But you’ll eventually save more in the long run because you don’t have to buy another helmet after just a month of using it.

 This might not be too big of a deal for some.
 But it’s a huge factor to many riders out there.
 What sets mountain biking, or cycling in general, from other athletes, is that they are very particular with their gears, equipment, and things.